swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 - `(?:)`: A non-capturing group.
 - `(?|)`: A group that, for a direct child alternation, resets the numbering of groups at each branch of that alternation.
 See *group numbering*.

+Capturing groups produce captures, which remember the range of input matched for the scope of that group.

+A capturing group may be named using any of the `NamedGroup` syntax.
+The characters of the group name may be any letter or number characters or the character `_`.
+However the name must not start with a number.
+This restriction follows the behavior of other regex engines and avoids ambiguities when it comes to named and numeric group references.

 #### Atomic groups

 An atomic group e.g `(?>...)` specifies that its contents should not be re-evaluated for backtracking.
-This the same semantics as a possessive quantifier, but applies more generally to any regex pattern.
+This has the same semantics as a possessive quantifier, but applies more generally to any regex pattern.

 #### Lookahead and lookbehind

+These groups evaluate the input ahead or behind the current matching position, without advancing the input.

-- `(?=`: A lookahead that attempts to match against the group body, but does not advance.
+- `(?=`: A lookahead, which matches against the input following the current matching position.
-- `(?!`: A negative lookahead that ensures the group body does not match, and does not advance.
+- `(?!`: A negative lookahead, which ensures a negative match against the input following the current matching position.
-- `(?<=`: A lookbehind that attempts to match the group body against the input before the current position.
-Does not advance the input.
+- `(?<=`: A lookbehind, which matches against the input prior to the current matching position.
-- `(?!<`: A negative lookbehind that ensures the group body does not match the input before the current position.
-Does not advance the input.
+- `(?!<`: A negative lookbehind, which ensures a negative match against the input prior to the current matching position.

-These groups are all atomic, meaning that they will not be re-evaluated for backtracking.
+The above groups are all atomic, meaning that they will not be re-evaluated for backtracking.
 There are however also non-atomic variants:

 - `(?*`: A non-atomic lookahead.
 - `(?<*`: A non-atomic lookbehind.